ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-It means $X $ follows the binomial distribution with$n $ trials, each of which have a probability$p$  of success.
+It means $X$ follows the binomial distribution with $n$ trials, each of which have a probability $p$  of success.

 <table align='center'>
 <tr>